0xAX/linux-insides/Booting/linux-bootstrap-3.md

 We can see the last function call - `go_to_protected_mode` - in [main.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/main.c#L184).
 As the comment says: `Do the last things and invoke protected mode`, so let's see these last things and switch into protected mode.

-`go_to_protected_mode` is defined in [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/pm.c#L104).
+The `go_to_protected_mode` is defined in [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/pm.c#L104).
 It contains some functions which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what they do and how it works.

 First is the call to the `realmode_switch_hook` function in `go_to_protected_mode`.
 This function invokes the real mode switch hook if it is present and disables [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt).
 Hooks are used if the bootloader runs in a hostile environment.
 You can read more about hooks in the [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) (see **ADVANCED BOOT LOADER HOOKS**).